Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 Making yoghurt at home is easier than you think and is so much more nutritious.

-I found a popular recipe, did the math and thought, what have I got to lose?
-If I can make it for a quarter of the price of store bought than I would be silly not to try.
+I found a popular recipe, did the math, and thought, what have I got to lose?
+If I can make it for a quarter of the price of store-bought then I would be silly not to try.